Why Can’t I Reinstate My Florida LLC? (Most Common Reasons)

 - Lack of a registered agent - Florida law requires that every LLC has a designated registered office and a resident agent.
 If you stop paying your agency fee, the Department of State will suspend the registration until all outstanding fees are paid.
 In this case, it is critical to appoint another agent as soon as possible so that no further problems arise from your failure to comply with the state legal requirement.

-- Incorrect name - If your business was originally registered as ABC Company and has undergone a name change, you need to file an amendment for it to reflect the new business entity.
+- Incorrect name - If your business was originally registered as ABC Company and has undergone a name change, you must file an amendment to reflect the new business entity.
 Otherwise, your LLC may be considered inactive or dissolved under its former identity.

 What to Expect if You Can Reinstate an LLC?

-You must submit a Limited Liability Company Reinstatement to the Division of Corporations to reinstate an LLC.
+You must expect to submit a Limited Liability Company Reinstatement to the Division of Corporations to reinstate an LLC.

-There is a $100 reinstatement fee, as well as a $138.75 Annual report fee for each year or part of a year during which your company was dissolved, even if your LLC has only been disbanded for a short period.
+There is a $100 reinstatement fee and a $138.75 Annual report fee for each year or part of a year during which your company was dissolved, even if your LLC has only been disbanded for a short period.

 - Reinstatement of Dissolved Company